It’s Valentine’s Day, which means love is on the mind.

-Mahatma Ghandi once wrote, “Where there is love there is life.”
+Mahatma Gandhi wrote, “Where there is love there is life.”

-Whether you consider yourself a social butterfly, more inclined to one-on-one interactions, or prefer solitude, there’s no denying that the quality of your personal relationships affect your levels of happiness, well-being, and physical health.
+Whether you consider yourself a social butterfly, drawn to one-on-one interactions, or prefer your own company, there’s no denying that the quality of your personal relationships affect your levels of happiness, well-being, and physical health.

 It’s important to recognize that loneliness is different from solitude.
 Feeling lonely is a problem, but being alone may not be a problem at all.
 Many people live alone and have happy, fulfilling lives.

-Feeling lonely is hard to cope with.
-Luckily, there are things you can do to tackle loneliness.
+Feeling lonely is difficult.
+Luckily, there are things you can do to tackle it.

-Think about the sorts of relationships you have with people, and the sorts of relationships you would like to have.
-You might find you want to make new friendships, or perhaps you want to try to make your existing relationships stronger.
+First, think about the type of relationships you currently have with people and the type of relationships you would like to have.
+You might find you want to make new friendships or want to try to make your existing relationships stronger.

-One way to strengthen your social connections is to reach out to the people you already know, such as co-workers, family, friends or neighbors.
+One way to strengthen your social connections is to reach out to the people you already know — such as co-workers, family, friends, and neighbors.

-There are lots of ways to meet new people.
-Start a conversation with people you see everyday – on your morning commute, at the gym, etc.
+There are many ways to meet new people!
+Try to branch out by starting a conversation with people you see every day — on your morning commute, at the gym, in your office, etc.

 Improve and maintain current relationships

-In addition, being in conflict with your significant other can negatively effect health.
-Especially their cardiovascular health.
+Being in conflict with your friends, family, or significant other can negatively affect both your health and theirs.
+Especially cardiovascular health.